 For music and theatre lovers: From the end of June to August, enjoy Cinema in the Garden at the City Hall Courtyard.

 For shopaholics: Experience Shopping Under the Stars the first Saturday of each month from May to September.
-Castello Scaglero and shops in the town centre stay open ‘til late, with music and entertainment throughout the evening.
+Castello Scaligero and the shops in the town centre stay open ‘til late, with music and entertainment throughout the evening.